1.3 Significant Upward Trend in Reviews With Comment Letters and Number of Comment Letters Issued

 the number of reviews with comment letters and the number of comment letters issued

-reviews with comment letters (a 74 percent increase from the prior year) and the
+both reviews with comment letters (an 8 percent decrease from the prior year) and

-overall number of comment letters (an 85 percent increase from the prior year) is
+the overall number of comment letters (an 8 percent decrease from the prior year),

 -

 Increase in the number of public companies — Throughout calendar years 2020 and 2021, the volume of traditional IPOs and SPAC transactions reached record levels, with more than 800 companies going public during this time frame.
-Consequently, there was an increase in the number of Forms 10-K filed by public companies, which are now subject to recurring SEC staff review.
+Consequently, there was an increase in the number of Forms 10-K filed by public companies, which are subject to recurring SEC staff review.
+With more public companies subject to review, we expect a higher level of comment letter activity than in past years.

 -

-Use of comments to elicit expanded disclosures related to emerging issues — Over the past several years, the global economy has been affected by a variety of emerging market events, and the SEC staff often issues comments on these topics to request expanded disclosures aimed at providing decision-useful information and greater transparency to investors.
+Use of comments to elicit expanded disclosures related to emerging issues — Over the past several years, the global economy has been affected by a variety of emerging market events.
+This trend shows no signs of stopping, especially with the transformational impacts of AI affecting business worldwide.
+The SEC staff often issues comments on the impacts of emerging market events to request expanded disclosures aimed at providing decision-useful information and greater transparency to investors.

-both the number of reviews with comment letters and the number of comment letters
+Although the number of reviews with comment letters remains